usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL obtain secrets required to duplicate the authenticator output from the authenticator source (typically its manufacturer) using approved cryptography.
 The verifier or CSP SHALL also establish, via the authenticator source. that the authenticator is a multi-factor device.
 In the absence of a trusted statement that it is a multi-factor device, the verifier SHALL treat it the authenticator as single factor, in accordance with section 5.1.4.

 The verifier SHALL use approved encryption and SHALL utilize an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and man-in-the-middle attacks.
 Time-based one-time passwords SHALL have a lifetime of less than 2 minutes.
+In order to provide replay resistance as described in Section [5.2.7](#replay), verifiers SHALL accept a given time-based one-time password only once during the validity period.

 If the authenticator output or activation secret has less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber’s account as described in [Section 5.2.2](#throttle).
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on the number of consecutive authentication failures.